-- 19.(1) Subject to section 13, no person may erect any building or structure or any part thereof- - (a) except for a purpose permitted by this By-law and only in accordance with the applicable development parameters; or - (b) without first obtaining approval from the Municipality in terms of the Planning By-law. - (2) A use not reflected as a primary or consent use for a particular use zone is not permitted in the use zone concerned, unless approved in terms of the Planning By-Law. - (3) A person who contravenes this section and sections 21 to 50 is guilty of an offence and liable upon conviction to a fine or imprisonment not exceeding a period of 20 years or to both a fine and such imprisonment. - (4) A Municipality must enforce the zoning scheme through the measures for enforcement provided for in the Planning By-law.
+- 19.(1) Subject to section 13, no person may erect any building or structure or any part thereof- - (a) except for a purpose permitted by this By-law and only in accordance with the applicable development parameters; or - (b) without first obtaining approval from the Municipality in terms of the Planning By-law. - (2) A use not reflected as a primary or consent use for a particular use zone is not permitted in the use zone concerned, unless approved in terms of the Planning By-Law. - (3) Any person who- - (a) contravenes or fails to comply with any provisions of this by-law; - (b) fails to comply with any notice issued in terms of this by-law; - (c) fails to comply with any lawful instruction given in terms of this by-law, or - (d) obstructs or hinders any authorised representative or employee of the municipality in the execution of his or her duties under this by-law, is guilty of an offence and liable on conviction to a fine or imprisonment for a period not exceeding 5 years or to both such fine and imprisonment.